Get access to everything we publish when you sign up for Outside+.

 3. “Puffy” cheeks.

 Elevated cortisol can cause changes in body composition.
 Athletes should be on the lookout for abnormal changes in appearance, like more rounded cheeks, that could be due to a surplus of stress hormones.

 4. Elevated resting heart rate or noticeable awareness of heart beating.

 When an athlete trains hard, his/her resting heart rate can increase—that is normal.
-But if the elevated heart rate persists for more than a few days, it is likely due to long-term rebuilding processes that need to be
+But if the elevated heart rate persists for more than a few days, it is likely due to long-term rebuilding processes that need to be given time.

 Athletes who are at risk for OTS may also see their max heart rates decrease, so their heart-rate ranges narrow on both ends.
 Anecdotally, athletes often describe a “tell-tale heart,” where they are overly conscious of their heart beating in their temples at rest, especially in bed.

 During OTS, the body goes into “fight-or-flight” mode, prioritizing some functions (coping with stress) over others (reproduction).
 Any abnormal change in libido or menstrual cycle concurring with hard training could be an early warning sign for OTS.

 Editor’s Note: As this issue went to press, Western States had passed.
 The conditions were among the most difficult in the history of the race.
 Walmsley, Lickteig and Mocko did not perform as anticipated.